 Ramen is a traditional Japanese noodle dish that consists of a meat broth and a variety of toppings depending on the variation.
 In telling the story of how ramen became a popular food trend in America, we must first start back at the beginning to do this culinary staple justice.

-Today, ramen is a popular dish that can be found across the country and if you find yourself looking for ramen in Phoenix, head to the Noodle Bar.
+Today, ramen is a popular dish that can be found across the country and if you find yourself looking for ramen noodle restaurant in Phoenix head to the Noodle Bar.

 Noodles are believed to have been invented during the Late Neolithic period around 2,000 BC in China.
 Scientists have found fossils near the Yellow River that suggest their point of origin and the scientists speculate that the first forms of noodles were made from foxtail and broomcorn millet.
 From that point in time, noodles became a mainstay in the Asian cuisine.

 Now, that we have established the origin of the first component to ramen, we arrive somewhere between 300-400 BC when hishio was first invented.
 Without the creation of hishio, ramen as we know it today wouldn’t be the same.
 The fermented soybean product was had a strong salty and pungent flavor that accompanied its gravy-like consistency.
 From this early component, two popular categories of modern ramen, miso, and shôyu, would eventually be born.

 It wasn’t until 1559 (first written record) that shôyu was created by manufacturers outside of Tokyo.
 They first variations had roasted wheat added to it, which darkened the sauce significantly and led to it being called koicuchi (“dark mouth”) shôyu.
 Usukuchi (“pale mouth”) shôyu wasn’t invented until 1666.